Console Wars (film): Premise

 Console Wars examines the late 1980s and early 1990s rivalry between gaming giants Sega and Nintendo.
 The documentary highlights Sega's strategies to challenge Nintendo and its eventual decline by decade's end.

 Development

 In 2010, Blake J. Harris received a retro Sega Genesis console, sparking nostalgia and curiosity about the console wars.
 Noting the lack of media attention on the topic, he began researching.
 In 2012, Harris and his business partner, Jonah Tulis, met with producers and game enthusiasts Seth Rogen and Evan Goldberg, who supported publishing a book and producing a documentary.
 Producer Scott Rudin secured financing through a book auction with HarperCollins and helped Sony acquire documentary rights.

-The 2014 Sony Pictures hack, linked to North Korea and possibly triggered by Seth Rogen's film The Interview, leaked Sony's plans, including Spider-Man's integration into the Marvel Cinematic Universe, threatening the documentary's progress.
+The 2014 Sony Pictures hack, linked to North Korea and possibly triggered by Seth Rogen's film The Interview, leaked Sony's plans for many of their upcoming projects, threatening the documentary's progress.
 Sony transferred the rights to Legendary studios in 2018, and the documentary premiered on CBS All Access in 2020.

 Harris used a VHD-to-DVD converter to obtain archival footage depicting the Nintendo-Sega rivalry.